juniorsundarCasual/TGT/vault/volume-5.chapter-336.md

 Ziva's fists clenched in anger, and his gaze sharpened with the intensity of a thousand swords.
 "WHO.
 DID.
 THIS?"

 "I won't give you that satisfaction, boy," Al said with a mocking laugh.
 Then, suddenly, his expression turned serious.
-"Besides, it won't matter any ways.
+"Besides, it won't matter anyway.
 You won't be leaving this place alive."

 With a fraction of a second, three spells - |Flamestrike|, |Air Cutter| and |Water Jet| - left Al's open palms and pushed against Ziva.
 Unfortunately, his opponent was prepared, and with a wave of his hand a massive spell circle formed that consumed the three spells to form a whirling, multicoloured ball.